vechain/grant-program/applications/worldofv.md

 ### Project Description
 World of V is a NFT Marketplace which aims to top artists, new artists and moreover to be the first NFT platform to adopt Phygital (NFT + Physical).
 WorldOfV is the first green, zero-cost NFT platform focusing on Art built on the VeChain blockchain.

+Whether you’re an established NFT artist or an aspiring creator, the World of V platform offers everyone the opportunity to buy and sell digital art on one of the most environment-friendly NFT platforms on the market.

+#### What makes WoV special?
+On World of V all transaction fees are sponsored by World of V. World Of V is using VIP191 fee delegation to sponsored the transaction.

 #### Why our team is interested in working with the VeChain Ecosystem
     - Early investors and supporters of Vechain
     - Low Gas fee